treyrachall10/detect-jiu-jitsu/README.md

 # Detect Jiu-Jitsu

-This project explores whether clustering can be used in place of direct tracking algorithms to consistently classify and detect people during jiu-jitsu rolls.
+This project explores different ways to consistently classify and detect people during jiu-jitsu rolls.

 The goal is to build a flexible system where models can be easily swapped in or out (“plug and play”).
 While the structure supports multiple models, not all are fully integrated or functional yet.